saicharan-cpu/MLOps/Labs/Github_Labs/Lab1/README.md

     ```
     pip install pytest
     ```
-### Writing Pytest Tests
-- Pytest makes it easy to write tests for your Python code.
-Tests are written as regular Python functions, and test file names typically start with test_ or end with _test.py.
-- To run your Pytest tests, you can use the pytest command followed by the name of the test file or directory containing your tests:
     ```
-    pytest test_sample.py
-    ```
 - Pytest automatically discovers test functions based on naming conventions.
 It searches for functions starting with test_ or ending with _test, and it can discover tests in subdirectories as well.
 This makes it easy to organize your tests.
 - Pytest supports parametrized tests, which allow you to run the same test function with multiple sets of inputs and expected outputs.
 This is particularly useful for testing functions with different input scenarios.
 Please refer the commented out code in the test_pytest.py file for your reference.
 - Let's create a test file named test_pytest.py within the test folder.
 This file will contain a series of test functions, each aimed at verifying the behavior of specific functions within calculator.py.
 - We've prepared four test functions (test_fun1, test_fun2, test_fun3, and test_fun4) to test the functions within calculator.py.
 Each test function uses the assert statement to validate the expected outcomes.
 Refer the file under test folder for your [reference](https://github.com/raminmohammadi/MLOps/blob/main/Github_Labs/Lab1/test/test_pytest.py).
 - By running these pytest tests, you can verify that your calculator functions are working correctly.

-### Writing Tests with UnitTest
-- Unittest allows you to write tests as classes that inherit from the unittest.TestCase class.
-Test methods are identified by their names, which must start with "test_" to be recognized as test cases.
-- To run Unittest tests, you typically execute your test script, which should include a call to unittest.main() at the end.
-Here's how you can run the tests:
-    ```
-    python test_sample.py
-    ```
-- Unittest relies on test discovery, which means it will find test methods based on naming conventions, similar to Pytest.
-Test methods must start with "test_" to be recognized as test cases.
-- Unittest provides a variety of assertion methods, such as assertEqual, assertTrue, assertFalse, and others, to check conditions in your tests.
-You can choose the assertion method that best suits your testing needs.
-- Let's create a test file named test_unittest.py within the test folder.
-This file will contain a series of test functions, each aimed at verifying the behavior of specific functions within calculator.py.
-- We've prepared four test functions (test_fun1, test_fun2, test_fun3, and test_fun4) to test the functions within calculator.py.
-Each test function uses the self.assertEqual statement to validate the expected outcomes.
-Refer the file under test folder for your [reference](https://github.com/raminmohammadi/MLOps/blob/main/Github_Labs/Lab1/test/test_unittest.py).
-- By running these unittest tests, you can verify that your calculator functions are working correctly.

 ## Step 5.
 Implementing GitHub Actions
 - GitHub Actions is a powerful automation and CI/CD (Continuous Integration/Continuous Deployment) platform provided by GitHub.
 It enables you to automate various workflows and tasks directly within your GitHub repository.
 GitHub Actions can be used for a wide range of purposes, such as running tests, deploying applications, and automating release processes.